-Upon admission to the doctoral program, the student will work with their assigned Faculty Advisor, who will serve in an advising role and will advise students in academic areas such as DNP Scholarly Project interests and appropriate coursework selection.
+Upon admission to the doctoral program, the student will work with their assigned Faculty Advisors, a Doctoral Faculty Advisor (DFA), who will serve in an advising role and will advise students in academic areas, school-life-work balance, and discussion on appropriate elective selection (as applicable).
 Duties of a Faculty Advisor shall include but not limited to:

-- Meet regularly with students. - Responding to student questions. - Serve as the point of contact or referring to appropriate resource. - Discuss and refine DNP Scholarly Project interests. - Help students to develop analytical, interpretive, writing, verbal, quality improvement and evaluation skills. - Encourage students to participate in professional meetings or perform or display their work in public settings.
+- Meet regularly with students (at least one time per term required) - Responding to student questions. - Serve as the point of contact or referring to appropriate resource. - Discuss and refine DNP Scholarly Project interests. - Help students to develop analytical, interpretive, writing, verbal, quality improvement and evaluation skills. - Encourage students to participate in professional meetings or perform or display their work in public settings.